cassini1010/documentations/docs/logging.md

 2023-07-27 08:43:27 AM : ERROR : And non-ASCII stuff, too, like Øresund and Malmö
 ```

-`format` is used to format the apperance of the message in the file.
+`format` is used to format the appearance of the message in the file.